mikechase3/notebook.mchase.me/development/game-development/unreal-engine/projects-and-file-structure/static-meshes.md

 * Material IDs determine which material gets applied to them.
 * If an object has multiple material IDs, it needs to be rendered multiple times.
-* If an object has 5 material IDs, it will need to be rendered 5 times.&#x20;
+* If an object has 5 material IDs, it will need to be rendered 5 times.

 **Summary**: Each material ID you add costs more to render.